FrederoxDev/Bedrock-Energistics-Core/public_api/guides/machine-block-tags.md

 ## I/O

-The `fluffyalien_energisticscore:io.<StorageType>` block tag defines the I/O storage types for this machine.
-You can define as many I/O storage types as necessary.
+The `fluffyalien_energisticscore:io.<StorageTypeCategory>` block tag defines the storage type categories for this machine.
+You can define as many categories as necessary.

-Example: `fluffyalien_energisticscore:io.energy`
+Note: this tag expects a storage type category, not an ID.
+For example, a storage type with ID `water` may have the category `fluid`.
+See [Storage Types](storage-types.md) for more information.

+Tag examples: `fluffyalien_energisticscore:io.energy`, `fluffyalien_energisticscore:io.fluid`

 ## Consumer

 The `fluffyalien_energisticscore:consumer.<StorageType>` tells Bedrock Energistics Core to send storage of a specific type to this machine.
-Must be used with an I/O tag (eg. `fluffyalien_energisticscore:consumer.energy` must have `fluffyalien_energisticscore:io.energy` as well).
+Must be used with an I/O tag.

-Example: `fluffyalien_energisticscore:consumer.energy`
+For example, `fluffyalien_energisticscore:consumer.energy` must have `fluffyalien_energisticscore:io.energy` as well because the category of `energy` is `energy`.
+See [Storage Types](storage-types.md) for more information.

+Tag examples: `fluffyalien_energisticscore:consumer.energy`, `fluffyalien_energisticscore:consumer.water`